 Plan 11 –

-- Allows seal chamber to vent on horizontal pumps during initial pump filling
+- Allows the seal chamber to vent on horizontal pumps during initial pump filling

-- Can be used to increase seal chamber pressure.
-Increased chamber pressure may be required to keep chamber fluid from flashing to vapor or to provide enough pressure to push the fluid between the faces for lubrication.
-(Seal chamber must be 5 psi minimum above external atmospheric pressure).
+- Can be used to increase the seal chamber pressure.
+The increased chamber pressure may be required to keep chamber fluid from flashing to vapor or to provide enough pressure to push the fluid between the faces for lubrication.
+(Seal chamber must be 5 psi minimum above external atmospheric pressure)

 Plan 13 –

-- Flush fluid flows from medium pressure seal chamber to low pressure at pump suction.
+- Flush fluid flows from the medium pressure seal chamber to low pressure at the pump suction

-- Best plan for air, vapor, and particulate evacuation from seal chamber.
+- Best plan for air, vapor, and particulate evacuation from the seal chamber

 Plan 14 –